-A firewall is a computer network security system that restricts internet traffic in, out, or within a private network.
+A firewall is a computer network security system that restricts internet traffic in to, out of, or within a private network.

 This software or dedicated hardware-software unit functions by selectively blocking or allowing data packets.
-It is typically intended to prevent anyone—inside or outside a private network—from engaging in unauthorized web activities and to help prevent malicious activity.
+It is typically intended to help prevent malicious activity and to prevent anyone—inside or outside a private network—from engaging in unauthorized web activities.

 Firewalls create 'choke points' to funnel web traffic, at which they are then reviewed on a set of programmed parameters and acted upon accordingly.
 Some firewalls also track the traffic and connections in audit logs to reference what has been allowed or blocked.

 Firewalls are typically used to gate the borders of a private network or its host devices.
 As such, firewalls are one security tool in the broader category of user access control.
 These barriers are typically set up in two locations — on dedicated computers on the network or the user computers and other endpoints themselves (hosts).

 A firewall decides which network traffic is allowed to pass through and which traffic is deemed dangerous.
 Essentially, it works by filtering out the good from the bad, or the trusted from the untrusted.
 However, before we go into detail, it helps to understand the structure of web-based networks.

 Firewalls are intended to secure private networks and the endpoint devices within them, known as network hosts.
 Network hosts are devices that ‘talk’ with other hosts on the network.
 They send and receive between internal networks, as well as outbound and inbound between external networks.

 Computers and other endpoint devices use networks to access the internet and each other.
 However, the internet is segmented into sub-networks or 'subnets' for security and privacy.
 The basic subnet segments are as follows: